-Making of a Musical is The Princeton Festival’s ambitious new program for high school students who dream of performing in professional musical theater.
-Students will gain insight and practical guidance on navigating the business that is not taught in classrooms.
+Making of a Musical is a new program for high school and college students who love the sing and dream of performing in a musical.
+Students will gain insight into and practical guidance on navigating the business, a topic rarely taught in classrooms.
 This program is free to registered participants.

-The program consists of three components: 1) a four hour workshop on voice, vocal health, and the practical side of singing in a musical; 2) observation of the staging rehearsal of a musical in the making; and 3) admission to the final dress rehearsal of The Princeton Festival’s production of A Funny Thing Happened on the Way to the Forum.
+The program consists of three components: 1) a four-hour workshop on voice, vocal health, and the practical side of singing in a musical; 2) a visit to the first day of the “tech rehearsal” of The Princeton Festival’s production of A Funny Thing Happened on the Way to the Forum, with comments from the Director himself; and 3) admission to the final dress rehearsal performance.
 Participants are required to attend all three sessions.

-You, a registered participant, attend the four-hour-workshop.
-The teaching artist will cover various aspects of being a professional singer in musicals; maintaining a healthy singing voice; when to apply for and how to take auditions; how to take care of the business end of singing in musicals — including how to write a resume, how and what to negotiate in a contract, and how to conduct yourself as a successful professional.
-At the end of the workshop, you will have the opportunity to demonstrate what you learned at the Mock Audition in front of fellow participants.
+As a registered participant you will attend a four-hour-workshop conducted by Gail Blache-Gill, the teaching artist.
+She will cover various aspects of being a professional singer in musicals; maintaining a healthy singing voice; when to apply for and how to take auditions; how to take care of the business end of singing in musicals — including how to write a resume, how and what to negotiate in a contract, and how to conduct yourself as a successful professional.
+At the end of the workshop you will have the opportunity to demonstrate what you learned at a Mock Audition in front of fellow participants.

 - Voice and vocal health for musical singers